impiaaa/smstools/README.md

 LICENSE:

 bmd_blender, bck_blender, col_blender, wwdumpsnd, and possibly others are directly based on the work of other people.
-I don't know what the original licenses were, so I can't say if these can be freely distributes.
-But I also assume you're probably not going to use these comercially, anyway.
+I don't know what the original licenses were, so I can't say if these can be freely distributed.
+But, you're probably not going to use these comercially anyway, right?